SarahTeoh/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition
-Implementation of Convolutional Neural Network (CNN)in Human Activity Recognition
+Implementation of Convolutional Neural Network (CNN)in Human Activity Recognition using sklearn